itay-ct/redis-status-board/guide.md

 6. Click on the key to see the hash fields:
    - `status`: `green` (or `red`/`purple`)
    - `message`: `Working on Redis workshop`
+7. If you see your status, but the UI shows an additional error - you can ignore it for now.
+We will fix it in the next step.

 **Try it:** Change your status or message in the UI and watch the hash update in RedisInsight!